Coaster Enthusiasts of Canada

 This is the Happyland and Exhibition Front Gate at the new location closer to Hastings Street.

-In the 1920s, the attendance increased and prize monies were bettered.
+Through the 1920s, attendance increased and prize monies were bettered.
 Previously, draws for automobiles, cash, or world trips occurred, but it was the house give-aways that impressed most.
 These started during this decade and lasted beyond the demise of Happyland.
 A home would be temporally erected on the grounds for people to inspect and on which to buy tickets.
 At the end of The Exhibition, it would be given away.

 Despite the increase in numbers, problems did arise.
 The fair's lease of Hastings Park came under scrutiny several times when controversy arose regarding The Vancouver Exhibition Association's role over, and control of, the fair and its grounds.
 It was suggested that a merge between New Westminster's mostly agricultural fair and Vancouver's mostly industrial fair might be appropriate.
 This was entertained by both parties, but New Westminster wanted the coalition to be at some location other than either of the then-current sites.
 However, the VEA would only unite the fairs if New Westminster agreed to close theirs and move to Hastings Park.
 New Westminster declined.